R3DRUN3/centos_ansible_provisioning/readme.md

 ![alt text](https://github.com/R3DRUN3/centos_ansible_provisioning/blob/main/images/github_action.png)

-This is not, strictly speaking, a real error  but rather a false positive given by the fact that the procedure uses the vagrant [ansible_local](https://www.vagrantup.com/docs/provisioning/ansible_local) provisioner, which allows us to run playbooks on target machines.
+This is not a real error  but rather a false positive given by the fact that the procedure uses the vagrant [ansible_local](https://www.vagrantup.com/docs/provisioning/ansible_local) provisioner, which allows us to run playbooks on target machines.

-This way the ansible galaxy roles do not need to be inside the repo (which could weigh down the code base in case of playbooks that use hundreds of roles)
-But they are dautomatically downloaded on targets machine via this line in the Vagrant file:
+This way the ansible galaxy roles do not need to be inside the repo (which could weigh down the code base in case of playbooks that use hundreds of roles) but they are automatically downloaded on targets machine via this line in the Vagrant file:

 ```hcl
 ansible.galaxy_command = "sudo ansible-galaxy install --role-file=%{role_file} --roles-path=%{roles_path} --force"